A monthly ticket between Hicksville and Penn Station currently costs...

 On the same day that the Metropolitan Transportation Authority approved a congestion pricing plan that will charge most motorists $9 for driving below 60th Street in Manhattan during peak hours, it also unveiled a new financial plan that includes a $19.9 billion operating budget next year, and plans for fare and toll increases in 2025 and 2027.

 The updated financial plan and proposed budget, which will be voted on by the MTA Board next month, did include some good news.
-Higher-than-expected ridership on the Long Island Rail Road, whose ridership reached 88% of pre-COVID levels last month, is contributing to a slightly improved financial picture at the MTA, compared to its last financial update in July.
+Higher-than-expected ridership on the Long Island Rail Road, whose ridership reached 88% of pre-COVID levels last month, is contributing to a slightly improved financial picture at the MTA, compared with its last financial update in July.
 A projected deficit of $428 million in 2027 has been reduced by $50 million, MTA deputy chief financial officer Jai Patel said Monday.

 The transit authority is also on pace to hit its annual cost-cutting target of $400 million, as required in a 2023 bailout package from the state that earmarked more than $1 billion in new annual operating funds for the MTA, primarily from a payroll tax increase.